MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 [Docs.microsoft.com](http://docs.microsoft.com) articles are written in a lightweight markup language called [Markdown](https://daringfireball.net/projects/markdown/), which is both easy to read and easy to learn.
 Because of this, it has quickly become an industry standard.

-The docs.microsoft.com site backend uses Open Publishing Services (OPS) which supports [CommonMark](https://commonmark.org/) compliant markdown parsed through [Markdig](https://github.com/lunet-io/markdig) and also supports [DocFX Flavored Markdown (DFM)](https://dotnet.github.io/docfx/).
-These markdown flavors are mostly compatible with [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), as most docs are stored in GitHub and can be edited there.
-Additional functionality is added through Markdown extensions.

 ## Markdown basics